facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     html{ {{'.background'|css('background-color')|brightness(1.1)}} }
     {% endif %}
     ```
+///

+/// define
 `var.is_popup`, `var.is_phantom`, and `var.is_sheet`

-:
-    `is_phantom` checks if the current CSS is for a phantom instead of a popup.
+-   `is_phantom` checks if the current CSS is for a phantom instead of a popup.
 Alternatively, `is_popup` and
     `is_sheet` checks if the current use of the CSS is for a popup or HTML sheet respectively.

     **Example**: